vapoursynth/vapoursynth/doc/gettingstarted.rst

 So you managed to install VapourSynth, now what?

-If you don't know the basics of Python you may want to check out the tutorial. http://docs.python.org/py3k/tutorial/index.html
+If you don't know the basics of Python you may want to check out the `tutorial <http://docs.python.org/py3k/tutorial/index.html>`_.

 You can "play around" in the python interpreter if you want.
 But that's not how most video scripts are created.